 - Baking powder and baking soda are the leavening agents for this carrot cake seeing as it's made without eggs.
 The baking powder and baking soda help the vegan carrot cake to rise and become fluffy and light.

 - Sunflower oil adds moistness to the cake.
-I prefer using oil to vegan butter to baking as oil remains liquid at room temperature, whereas butter solidifies and I've found cakes to be less fluffy.
+I prefer using oil to vegan butter for baking as oil remains liquid at room temperature, whereas butter solidifies and I've found cakes to be less fluffy.
 You can use any neutral-tasting oil for this recipe, rapeseed oil, vegetable oil or light olive oil would work.

 - Spices add the most delicious aromatic flavor to this vegan carrot cake.
 The recipe calls for ground cinnamon, ginger, and nutmeg.
 You can add a little allspice as well if you have it to hand.